Target Usage: To work with an existing remote repository.

 T3L3.
 Downloading Data Into a Local Repo covers that part.

-GitHub allows you to create a remote copy of another remote repo, called forking.
+GitHub allows you to create your own remote copy of another repo through a process called forking.

-A fork is a copy of a remote repository created on the same hosting service such as GitHub, GitLab, or Bitbucket.
-On GitHub, you can fork a repository from another user or organisation into your own space (i.e., your user account or an organisation you have sufficient access to).
-Forking is particularly useful if you want to experiment with a repo but don't have write permissions to the original -- you can fork it (which gives you your own remote copy of the repo) and work with the forked repo without affecting the original repository.
+A fork is a copy of a remote repository created on the same hosting service, such as GitHub, GitLab, or Bitbucket.
+On GitHub, you can fork a repository owned by another user or organization into your own space, such as your account or an organization where you have the required access.
+Forking is useful when you want to experiment with a repo but don't have write permissions to the original; it gives you your own remote copy without affecting the original repo.

 Preparation Create a GitHub account if you don't have one yet.

 button in the top-right corner.
-In the next step,
+On the next screen:

-- choose to fork to your own account or to another GitHub organization that you are an admin of.
+- choose your own account or a GitHub organization where you are an admin.

 done!